victor-shagor/blogs-client/README.md

 ### `npm start`

-please add .env file and add REACT_APP_API_URL='backend server url' before starting the application Runs the app in the development mode.\
+please add .env file and add REACT_APP_API_URL='backend server url' before starting the application.
+Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.